Delirious?: Post retirement (2010–present)

 Guitarist Stu G and bassist Jon Thatcher formed a new band with Jason Ingram as lead singer and Paul Mabury as drummer early in 2009.
 The band is called 'One Sonic Society', and they started work on their debut record in June 2009.
 As a group of four, the band released two EP's.
 The first, 'One', was released in June 2010, whilst the second, 'Sonic', was released in October 2010.
 Following the release of 'Sonic', all references to Jon Thatcher were removed from the band website and official press releases, and it was confirmed by a source close to the band that Thatcher was no longer a member and that the band were now officially a three-piece.
 There have been no official comments on Thatcher's departure from any of the band members, although the split is thought to have been an amicable one.
 As of March 2011, One Sonic Society have been recording 'Society', the third and final EP in the trilogy.
 A live album compiling the songs from the EP has also been planned.

 Stu G also began writing and recording with many other artists around the world, and has continued to be a member of the Compassionart writing team.
 He has also toured extensively with other artists, most recently with Amy Grant and Michael W. Smith in 2011.

 Thatcher has launched a creative solutions project called 'Arkyard'.
 The services of the organisation have been since used by several notable clients including David Byrne, in addition to Delirious?, One Sonic Society and producer Sam Gibson.

 Former drummer Stew Smith has already launched his graphic design company, 'Smeezer', which has designed advertising campaigns for Premier Percussion, clothing lines for high street store Fat Face, and the marketing of 'The Big Church Day Out' festival.

 However, in spite of all of these new projects, Martin Smith has hinted that the band may reunite some day.

+In 2025, the group reunited to perform at the Big Church Festival in West Sussex.

 Naming confusion

-The question mark is part of the official name.
-On the band's early albums, the final s before the question mark was rendered as a 5.
-According to drummer/bandmember Stewart Smith, this occurred because the keyboard he was using at the time did not have the letter "s" and he improvised with the number 5 on the keypad—a convenient reflection of the band name.
-In some circles, therefore, the band's name often appears as Deliriou5?.
-The band's logo changed in 1999, and the glyph was replaced with a character that could be an s or a 5.
-The name has always been spelled as Delirious? in official, non-graphical literature.
-This is consistent with the names of the band's record company (Furious?) and publisher (Curious?).